slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

-Renee and I were walking back to our makeshift apartment when we saw a light was on ahead of us.
+A week or two after the party Renee and I were walking back to our makeshift apartment when we saw a light was on ahead of us.
 Since we moved in we haven't visited Jack and his friends.
 I hadn't seen him since the dance party.
 He lived with Andy and Prof. If you're wondering then yes, Prof is not his real name.
 He had one that was slightly more embarassing but fairly uninteresting.

 "We should at least stop by to visit them."